vl4ds/Documentation/smartapp-developers-guide/preferences-and-settings.rst

     String - The display title of this page
 *nextPage*
     String - Used on multi-page preferences only.
 Should be the name of the page to navigate to next.
+*install*
+    Boolean - Set to ``true`` to allow the user to install this app from this page.
+Defaults to ``false``.
+Not necessary for single-page preferences.
 *uninstall*
     Boolean - Set to ``true`` to allow the user to uninstall from this page.
+Defualts to false.
 Not necessary for single-page preferences.

 We will see more in-depth examples of pages in the following sections.